 ACT NOW.
 COMPETITION STILL VARIES BY MARKET BUT IS INTENSIFYING EVERYWHERE WITH CHALLENGERS EXPANDING INTERNATIONALLY.
+Detailed analysis of friction points for food retailers in the United Kingdom, Belgium and the Netherlands.

 Cross-industry comparison: food retailer apps trail behind banking apps, but outperform insurance apps